belle2/basf2/framework/doc/atend-doctools.rst

   .. rst:role:: modules

-    Explicitely choose the modules to document with a comma separated list of modules:
+    Explicitly choose the modules to document with a comma separated list of modules:

     .. code-block:: rst